Cervical Cancer Screening

 A woman can get three free screening pap smears in her lifetime, one every 10 years starting at age 30.

-- National Guidelines for Cervical Cancer Screening Programme (Guidelines, Manuals and Instructions) (File type: pdf; size: 177.22 KB)
+- National Cervical Cancer Prevention and Control Policy (Guidelines, Manuals and Instructions)